bberhane80/tori/README.md

+Simple Inventory Manager
-A simple web app to help fast food burger joints manage inventory
+A simple web app to help fast food burger joints manage inventory efficiently.

+Features
-Track food inventory
+Track Food Inventory
+Monitor your current stock levels of burgers, fries, and soda.

-Calculate how much to order
+Calculate How Much to Order

-Plan based on expected sales
+Get precise ordering recommendations based on your inventory and sales forecasts.

+Plan Based on Expected Sales
+Adjust calculations according to expected sales volume (e.g., busy days vs. slow days).

 How to Use
-Calculate Orders:
+Calculate Orders

-Enter your sales estimate (like "80" for 80% of normal sales)
+Enter your sales estimate (e.g., "80" for 80% of normal sales)

-See exactly how much of each ingredient you need
+View exactly how much of each ingredient you need to order